Sometimes the following message is displayed in the “.Log” file:

 04/14/08-13:44:04 – Event ID: 2900, Category: Perf Text, Severity: Error Insufficient data in performance name table

-Concerning the message “Insufficient data in performance name table” refers to the file perfc009.dat that resides in the <Windows>system32 folder.
+These messages refer to the file perfc009.dat that resides in the <Windows>\system32 folder.
 This file contains the names of all installed objects and counters.
 The name table can become corrupted during installation of new or modified Counter definitions using the lodctr utility.
-Even though Microsoft enhanced the procedure to rebuild a damaged perfc009.dat file in Windows Server 2003 ( KB 300956) and these problems typically impact all consumers of performance counters, the Performance Sentry Collection Service was modified to recover from severe damage to the perfc009.dat that it finds during Discovery and continue processing.
+These problems typically impact all consumers of performance counters data: perfmon, WMI, sysmon, and Performance Sentry.
+The Performance Sentry Collection Service was modified to recover from severe damage to the perfc009.dat that it finds during Discovery and continues processing in many cases.

-Then stop and restart the Performance Sentry Collection Service so that service will re-initialize using the new, or repaired, file.
+Upon verification, stop and restart the Performance Sentry Collection Service so that service will re-initialize using the copied, or repaired, file.

-For additional repaired options you can read Microsoft’s knowledge base article: KB 300956
+For repair options you can read Microsoft’s knowledge base article: KB 300956